Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• People who naturally lounge semi-reclined with legs up.
+• People who lounge with their legs up.

-• Taller users who want more thigh support from a deeper seat.
+• Taller users who want more thigh support.

 Where it falls short